-Colombia’s location has long made it a center of contraband and illicit activities, while its vast mountain ranges have made it difficult for any government to properly unify the nation or control this trade.
+Colombia's location has long made it a center of contraband and illicit activities, while its vast mountain ranges have made it difficult for any government to properly unify the nation or control this trade.
 Colombia gives licit and illicit businesses access to four major neighbors to the south, and two oceans and Central America to the north.
-The corridors used today to smuggle drugs, arms, liquor, cigarettes and humans, among other things, are many of the same one used since the country’s beginnings.
+The corridors used today to smuggle drugs, arms, liquor, cigarettes and humans, among other things, are many of the same ones used since the country's beginnings.
 Taking advantage of the difficult terrain, traders have long used Colombia as a depot.
 More recently, the country has become a producer of both the raw material for cocaine and heroin, and the refined products themselves.
 This shift has given illegal armed groups the financing to fight each other and the state.

 The process whereby Colombia became the epicenter of drug trafficking activity dates back to 1940s, when the country slipped into a violent, sectarian struggle aptly called 'La Violencia'.
 The period, which began with the assassination of a prominent and popular Liberal Party politician in 1948, touched off a battle for both the political and economic reigns of the country.
 At the heart of the fight was a struggle for control of Colombia's most lucrative commodity, coffee.
 Not surprisingly, the areas most affected by the violence, which left close to 200,000 people dead in a 15-year period, lived in the coffee growing regions.
 The new economic paradigm depended on large, not small, coffee growers.

-Many of these “coffee” refugees moved to more remote areas of the country.
+Many of these "coffee" refugees moved to more remote areas of the country.
 Their options limited and government presence scant, they began producing marijuana and selling it to local criminal gangs.
-The development of Colombian organized crime accelerated following the Augusto Pinochet’s ascension to power in Chile in 1973, where most of the coca from Perú and Bolivia was processed into cocaine hydrochloride (HCL).
+The development of Colombian organized crime accelerated following Augusto Pinochet's ascension to power in Chile in 1973, where most of the coca from Peru and Bolivia was processed into cocaine hydrochloride (HCL).
 In the 1970s, these criminal groups began processing coca in Colombia.
-Fittingly, some of the first were car thieves like Pablo Escobar who had been operating in the long established illicit networks for years and would eventually create a large network that became known as the Medellín Cartel.
+Fittingly, some of the first were car thieves like Pablo Escobar who had been operating in the long-established illicit networks for years and would eventually create a large network that became known as the Medellín Cartel.
 Another emerged in Cali, an area where some of the first HCL labs in Colombia started.

 The cocaine laboratories, meanwhile, were a boon for everyone from the criminal syndicates to the rebels, the businesses to the government but also had catastrophic consequences for Colombia.
 Few had any real incentive to slow the trade until pressure from the United States to prosecute some of the big cartel leaders led to a violent showdown in which hundreds of innocent civilians were killed in a series of bombings orchestrated by Escobar and his cohorts.
 The so-called "Extraditables" also killed dozens of police and judges, and assassinated and kidnapped prominent politicians and wealthy scions.
 The tactics worked as Colombians banned extradition during the 1991 constitutional assembly.
 However, Escobar's problems continued.
 After escaping jail, he faced a formidable foe that included a loose alliance between the Colombian police, the Drug Enforcement Administration, a lethal group of paramilitary assassins, and the rival Cali Cartel.
 The pressure eventually forced the kingpin from hiding long enough for authorities to gun him in down in December 1993.